-- · Submit the final score of each contest you host. - Submit the final score as soon as possible after the conclusion of each contest.
+- Submit the final score of each contest you host. - Submit the final score as soon as possible after the conclusion of each contest.

-For more information, check out the ScoreZone page at www.ihsa.org/scores moments after you submit it.
+For more information, check out the ScoreZone page at www.ihsa.org/scores

 Interactive ScoreZone means live updates!